No Credit Can Be Cause For Poor Credit Scores With Mortgages

 Here is the case scenario from earlier:

-- Borrowers do not have to pay off outstanding collections and charge off accounts to qualify for FHA Loans.
+Borrowers do not have to pay off outstanding collections and charge off accounts to qualify for mortgages:

-- The problem I see in cases like these is that the mortgage loan borrower has no credit active credit tradelines, therefore, they may not have any credit scores.
+- The problem I see in cases like these is borrowers has no credit active credit tradelines

 Lender Overlays On Credit Tradelines

-- Having a minimum amount of credit tradelines is not a FHA, VA, USDA, FANNIE/FREDDIE Guideline but it is a lender overlay on the particular lender.
+- Having a minimum amount of credit tradelines is not an FHA, VA, USDA, FANNIE/FREDDIE Guideline

-- Borrowers do not need minimum amount of credit tradelines to qualify for home loans.
+- Borrowers do not need the minimum amount of credit tradelines to qualify for home loans

-- However, lenders normally want to see a minimum of three credit tradelines that has been seasoned at least one year.
+- However, lenders normally want to see a minimum of three credit tradelines that have been seasoned at least one year

-- The Gustan Cho Team specializes in helping borrowers qualified for loans with no lender overlays.
+Gustan Cho Associates specializes in helping borrowers qualified for loans with no overlays.